 - Add-Ons Include: Sports, Kids, Comedy, Spanish TV, Lifestyle, Hollywood (Epix), News, Music, Chinese, World and more

 Both DirecTV Now and Sling TV have their pros and cons.
 It all comes down to what you want or need more, or how much you can afford.
-The entry level price of Sling TV simply can’t be beat.
+The entry-level price of Sling TV simply can’t be beaten.
 Getting 40+ channels and streaming on three devices for $25 a month is pretty good.
 Or, get around 33 slightly different (but better) channels for the same price as the other plan.

 DirecTV Now has more channels but is $15 more each month.
 You’ll want to see if those channels are worth paying extra for.
 Take note, AT&T customers can stream unlimited DirecTV Now without using their data.
 Streaming does not count towards your monthly mobile data cap.

 DirecTV Now vs Sling TV: Compatible Devices

 As of right now DirecTV Now works with: Apple TV, Amazon Fire TV devices, Android phones, iPhones and iPads, Vizio and LeEco smart TVs, or PC and Mac web browsers.
 Only some Roku devices work, and it’s a hassle to get in on some tablets like the Fire Tablet.

-Of course Sling TV also works with: Apple TV, Amazon Fire TV devices, Amazon Fire tablet, Android and iPhone (including tablets and iPad), Chromecast, Android TV devices, Xiaomi, ZTE, LeEco smart TVs, PC, Mac and Xbox One.
+Of course, Sling TV also works with: Apple TV, Amazon Fire TV devices, Amazon Fire tablet, Android and iPhone (including tablets and iPad), Chromecast, Android TV devices, Xiaomi, ZTE, LeEco smart TVs, PC, Mac and Xbox One.
 Sling TV has the best device support on the market.
 You can even watch it right from a web browser, which is neat.